-You have two options how you can start this trail from Interlaken – you either hike up to Harder Kulm (depending on the trail you take, it’s roughly 4 km long with a 750 m ascent) and continue from there OR you take the funicular up to Harder Kulm and go from there.
-The first option will make this adventure a full-on challenging day but less timetable restricted and you can set off earlier in the day, while the latter will save you some energy and your legs (trust me on this one!).
+You have two options how you can start this trail from Interlaken – you either hike up to Harder Kulm (depending on the trail you take, it’s roughly 4 km long with a 750 hm ascent) and continue from there OR you take the funicular up to Harder Kulm and start from there.
+The first option will make this adventure a full-on challenging day but less timetable restricted as you can set off earlier in the day, while the latter will save you some energy and your legs (trust me on this one!).

 Harder Kulm to the Foot of Suggiture

 The trailhead is right next to the Harder Kulm restaurant building where you can enjoy your last WC stop and water point.
-From there just follow the yellow signs to Augstmatthorn and the red-and-white markings on the trail.
+Don’t count on this, though, as last time I went up there with the first train, the toilets were still closed, plus there are “NO DRINKING WATER” signs next to the sinks.
+From there, just follow the yellow signs to Augstmatthorn and the red-and-white markings on the trail.
 As you’ll see, the time estimate for this trail one way is 3 h 30 min which is rather accurate, unless you’re running.

 The hiking trail from Harder Kulm starts with a steady and steep ascent into a dense alpine forest towards the East.
 The path takes you along the southern slope of Harder ridge, and soon you’ll reach Wannichnubel and pass it on the south.

-When you finally emerge from the forest, on Horetalp, the narrow trail will quickly lead you to the top of the ridge and panoramic views will be abundant on both sides of the path.
-The most impressive sight is what lies ahead – the seemingly-thin ridgeline and the imposing peak of Suggiture.
+When you finally emerge from the forest, on Horetalp, the narrow trail will gradually lead you to the top of the ridge and panoramic views will be abundant on both sides of the path.
+The most impressive sight is what lies ahead – the seemingly thin ridge line and the imposing peak of Suggiture.
 It’s easy to get distracted and overwhelmed, so make sure you focus on the trail ahead of you.

 The path leading up to the foot of Suggiture is quite scenic, and you might want to snap away as many photos as possible.
-A word of advice – go ahead and do it now, because on your way back you might want to preserve your energy, especially if you have a heavy DSLR in your backpack like I did.
+A word of advice – go ahead and do it now, because on your way back you might want to preserve your energy, especially if you have a heavy DSLR with you like I did.
 Or you can simply savour the moment and let the views take your breath away.

-The hiking trail itself here might seem quite demanding as it is right on the top of the ridgeline, but it’s relatively flat and wide with only occasional drops to one side or the other.
+The hiking trail here might seem quite demanding as it is right on the top of the ridge line, but it’s relatively flat and wide with only occasional drops to one side or the other.

-More than anything, this stretch of the trail is demanding on your lungs and heart as you are covering more vertical (around 150 hm) than horizontal distance.
-Keep at it, as the best views are ahead of you, and this is only a short part of the whole trail.
+More than anything, this stretch of the trail is demanding on your lungs and heart as you are covering a lot of vertical distance (around 150 hm) in a short while.
+Keep at it, as the best views are ahead of you, and this is only a brief part of the whole trail.